Tmj Disorders Northridge Advanced Dentistry

 TMJ disorders are described as a problem with the hinges which connect the jaw bone to the skull.
 What causes these disorders cannot be determined accurately but most cases which have been studied so far, have revealed a combination of factors as being responsible for the disorders.
 This includes genetics, injury to the jaw and even arthritis.
 In some case, bruxism, which is the term used for clenching and grinding of teeth, has also been held responsible for the TMJ disorders, however, it has also been concluded that not all cases of bruxism conclude in TMJ disorders.

 While self managed cures and solutions might be able to provide relief to some extent, one might have to resort to surgery as a last resort solution, in case things really get out of hand.
-TMJ disorders are treated at Northridge Advanced Dentistry by Dr Isaac Kashani and Dr Dani Benyaminy.
+TMJ disorders are treated at Northridge Advanced Dentistry by Dr Isaac Kashani.
 If you feel that your teeth need their help, do not hesitate to get in touch with us at the earliest.

 What are the symptoms TMJ disorders?